Cody-Learner/aurch/README.md

 Aurch sets up aurutils, sets up a local AUR repo, sets up a builduser, within a chroot. <br>
 Can be used for various AUR package related tasks including -B, for easy one command builds. <br>
 Upon completing AUR build/s, aurch places copy/s of the package/s in the host AURREPO file. <br>
-Keeps a copy of AUR packages and dependencies built in the chroot for future use. <br>
+Keeps a copy of all AUR packages and dependencies built in the chroot AUR repo for future use. <br>
 Automatically builds and installs required AUR dependencies in the chroot. <br>
 Automatically installs required pgp keys in the chroot. <br>
 Automatically maintains a 144 package count in the chroot via automated cleanup. <br>